The Program for Applied Research and Development in Genomic Medicine (PARADIGM) At the university of florida

 FACULTY MENTORS: Jatinder K. Lamba, PhD, MSc and Christopher D. Vulpe, MD, PhD

-“The CRISPR Synthetic Lethality Screens Identify Resistant/Sensitive Modulators of Chemotherapy in Acute Myeloid Leukemia (AML)”
+RESEARCH PROJECT: “The CRISPR Synthetic Lethality Screens Identify Resistant/Sensitive Modulators of Chemotherapy in Acute Myeloid Leukemia (AML)”

 Dr. Nguyen’s research is focused on understanding the molecular mechanisms underlying patient responses to both standard chemotherapy and newly approved agents in AML to identify novel pathways and targets to overcome drug resistance.
 The research’s long-term goal is to apply these findings to uncover new targets and drugs that overcome chemoresistance, as well as to personalize and prioritize treatment in order to improve patient outcomes.